There’s a gentleman’s agreement in social media that needs to be debunked.

 With larger audiences comes more potential for interaction.
 By default, Chris Brogan knows more interesting people than you do, simply because he knows more people than you do.

-Ultimately, the size of your audience is important, but it doesn’t matter; what matters is what you want to do.
+Ultimately, the size of your audience matters less than what you want to do.